-Radon is a radioactive gas recognized to be the leading cause of lung cancer in non-smokers.
-The United States Environmental Protection Agency explains radon is a formed during the decay of uranium.
+Radon is a radioactive gas recognized to be the leading cause of lung cancer in non-smokers according to the US EPA.
+The United States Environmental Protection Agency explains radon is formed during the decay of uranium.
 Radioactive uranium is a naturally occurring element found at low levels within all rock, soil, and water throughout the world.
 They quote “Any radon exposure has some risk of causing lung cancer.
 The lower the radon level in your home, the lower your family’s risk of lung cancer.”

 The US EPA also states it doesn’t matter how new or old, drafty or sealed a residence is or whether the residence has a basement, is on a raised foundation or is on a concrete slab.
 Radon can infiltrate the living space through miniature cracks and voids in the foundation and pass directly into a residence where once trapped, can present major health risks to the occupants.

 There is no amount of radon gas that is considered harmless but the US EPA has identified concentrations of radon at levels of 4 picocuries per liter (4 pCi/l) or higher to be a notable health risk.
 When found at these levels the gas should be reduced through approved mitigation procedures.

 Since radon has no odor, is invisible and has no taste the only way to determine if it is present is through controlled testing by specially designed equipment and procedures.
 Fortunately screening for radon is relatively simple and inexpensive considering the health risks and testing can quickly determine if mitigation of the gas should be conducted.